 Dr. Salvaggio holds a PhD in Sociology from the University of Nevada, Las Vegas.
 His areas of specialization include: environmental sociology; theories of nation, race, ethnicity, and indigeneity; cultural studies; and the political economy of space, place, and tourism.

-Dr. Salvaggio’s courses include: Culture and Society; Comparative Race and Ethnic Relations; Race and the Environment; Social Dilemmas of Climate Change; Environmental Gentrification; Urban Sustainability; and Qualitative Research Methods.
+Dr. Salvaggio’s courses include: Culture and Society; Comparative Race and Ethnic Relations; Environment and Society; Race, Indigeneity, and the Environment; Social Dilemmas of Climate Change; Environmental Gentrification; Social Movements; and Qualitative Research Methods.